 -

-Collecting drippings: After removing the turkey from the oven, pour the drippings into a bowl and let sit for a few minutes to allow the fat to separate from the drippings.
-Remove excess fat with a spoon.
+Collecting the cooking juices: After removing the turkey from the oven, pour the cooking juices into a bowl and let it sit for a few minutes to allow the fat to separate from the juices.
+Remove any excess fat with a spoon.

 -

 Thickening the sauce: In a small saucepan, heat the cooking juices over medium heat.
 In a small bowl, mix the cornstarch with a little cold water to form a paste.
-Add this mixture to the pan while whisking constantly.
-Then add the gluten-free broth, continuing to whisk until the sauce thickens.
-Season with salt and pepper to your preference.
+Add this mixture to the saucepan while whisking constantly.
+Then, stir in the gluten-free broth, continuing to whisk until the sauce thickens.
+Season with salt and pepper to taste.

 -

-Serving: Serve the mashed potatoes hot, topped with gluten-free gravy sauce for a rich and comforting dish.
+Serving suggestion: Serve the mashed potatoes piping hot, topped with gluten-free gravy for a rich and comforting dish.